-DHSS and CDC also recommend the following infection control measures for patients known or suspected of having mumps:
+DHSS and CDC recommend the following infection control measures for patients known or suspected of having mumps:

-- In a healthcare setting: use droplet precautions, in addition to standard precautions, for 5 days after onset of parotitis - Isolation in the community: The patient should stay home, not go to school or work, and avoid prolonged, close contact with other people until at least 5 days after onset of parotitis - Cover mouth and nose with a tissue or in the elbow when coughing or sneezing, not the hands - Wash hands often with soap and water - Avoid sharing drinks or eating utensils - Disinfect frequently touched surfaces, such as toys, doorknobs, tables, counters
+- In a health care setting: use droplet precautions, in addition to standard precautions, for 5 days after onset of parotitis. - Isolation from the community: The patient should stay home, not go to school or work, and avoid prolonged, close contact with other people until at least 5 days after onset of parotitis. - Cover mouth and nose with a tissue or in the elbow when coughing or sneezing, not the hands. - Wash hands often with soap and water. - Avoiding sharing drinks or eating utensils. - Disinfecting frequently-touched surfaces, such as toys, doorknobs, tables, and counters.